-The struggle with technology
+The struggle with teens and technology

 My work around mindful technology use started because I keep finding myself in conversations with students, parents, and teachers about the ways they are struggling with technology.
 A fourth grader describes how he gets into a rage when he plays video games.
 In a room full of middle schoolers, every single student raises a hand when I ask if they’ve ever been stressed out by social media.
 High school students sheepishly admit that they are up past midnight scrolling away, mindlessly, on their phones.
 Parents and teachers (myself included) frequently relate that they are troubled by their own compulsive checking of their phones, in addition to their concerns about the young people in their care.